-These symptoms will show up differently for different people, with not everyone experiencing ALL of what is listed above.
+These symptoms will show up differently for different people and not everyone will experience ALL of what is listed above.

-Doctors tend to focus on medicating the 'hormonal imbalance', rather than helping people address 'the cause', which ultimately comes down to internal chaos in the blood, nervous system and the pancreas not being able to perform its job - all predominately due to what you're eating, drinking and your current lifestyle.
+Doctors tend to focus on medicating the 'hormonal imbalance', rather than helping people address 'the cause', which ultimately comes down to internal chaos in the blood, nervous system and the pancreas not being able to perform its job - which can all be traced back to diet and lifestyle.